top of page

 It is very important that you have a copy of your primary host/guesthouse’s address and telephone number on arrival in India.
 You need to write this on your entry card when you go through customs, and they will not let you through immigration unless it’s been filled out (believe me!)

-Make sure to purchase a SIM card at the airport before you leave (they are normally located just after you pass through customs before the airport exit), it’s about £3-£8 for a month's worth of credit and data.
+When you land in India, it is best practice to to purchase a SIM card at the airport before you leave (they are normally located just after you pass through customs before the airport exit), it’s about £5-£15 for a month's worth of credit and data.

 Chand Baori steps near Jodphur